Everyone has a different set of needs when it comes to personal financial management.

 Moka personal finance software has a personal savings feature.
 Purchases are automatically rounded up to the nearest dollar and saved with every purchase you make.
 It will analyze your finances, calculate the cost of living and save for future spending.

-The innovative app allows you to set up personal goals and monitor your progress towards them.
+The innovative app allows you to set up personal goals and monitor your progress toward them.

 FAQs: Best Personal Finance Software Canada